Join a Community Group

 Church is more than a service on Sunday morning.
 Church is about people living life together and helping one another.
 Each week we gather throughout our city and meet in small communities to learn about God, pray, eat, and live life together.
 We call these Community Groups.

 We use Community Groups as our culture-making arm of Red Stone Church.
 Community is one of those words we all use, but few experience the relational depth of body-life that the Bible describes when it speaks of being “members of one another.”

-The Vision for Red Stone community groups is for Gospel-centered, life-giving, communities of adults (from upper-high-school to senior adults) to meet on a regular basis in homes for the purpose of worship, encouragement, fellowship, passage-reflection/application, and accountability.
-At Red Stone, we have established community groups with the idea of having several functional churches within the church, with a key shepherd and key supporting cast assigned to each group.
+The Vision for Red Stone community groups is for Gospel-centered, life-giving, communities of adults (from middle school to senior adults) to meet on a regular basis in homes for the purpose of worship, encouragement, fellowship, passage-reflection/application, and accountability.
+At Red Stone, we have established community groups with the idea of having several functional flocks within the church, with a key shepherd and key supporting cast assigned to each group.
 We want community groups to be Life-Giving, Sustainable, and Aligned to the overall RS calendar and vision.